Update 2022-01-17: Added material on bare specifiers with subpaths that have filename extensions.

 The following people provided important input for this blog post:

-I’m very grateful that these people reviewed this blog post:
+I’m very grateful for his review of this blog post: